thelousyprogrammer/Dice-Challenge/README.md

 This website allows users to compete in a dice roll.
 You can view the website here: https://thelousyprogrammer.github.io/Dice-Challenge/

-In this remote version, the "Roll" button will not work because GitHub pages doesnt allow POST requests.
+In this remote version, the "Roll Again" button will not work because GitHub pages doesnt allow POST requests.